FrancoCampanella/Artificial-Intelligence/README.md

 * __Kmeans__
 * __Knn__

-The two algorithms of classification have been used to classify 4 diferents kind of fruits:
+The two algorithms of classification have been used to classify 4 diferents kind of fruits: Tomatoes, Bananas, Orange and Lemons.
-- Tomatoes
-- Bananas
-- Orange
-- Lemons

 ## TP1 Sreaching and optimization (Python)